 Felling in forest.
 Foto: Bo Persson

-Costs for measures in large-scale forestry
+Costs in large-scale forestry

 Swedish Forest Agency and Skogforsk have been carrying out a joint survey of forestry costs and revenues in the large-scale forestry since 1996.
 The cost data refers to logging, silviculture and forest road measures in large-scale forestry.